Circular Design Breakout Products that Flow

 - KEY ENABLING METHODOLOGY

-The new book Products that Flow is set to be published in October 2018.
+The new book Products that Flow was published this month.
 Written by Partners for Innovation, with a development run-up through the learning by doing practice of the CIRCO project.
 It’s an addition to the TU Delft production – and the basis for the circular design method of CIRCO – Products that Last.
 Both books definitely aren’t separate from each other.
 It’s the combination of methods specifically that lays a solid foundation for the development of circular products and services.
 In this session you will delve into the method of Products that Flow.

 A large part of our current linear economy consists out of fast moving consumer goods: mass produced and inexpensive products that people buy on a regular basis and have a short lifespan.
 This relates to food and drinks (including packaging), hygienic products, toiletries, disposables such as plastic cups, cutleries and fast fashion.
 After a short usage period the product becomes waste, which is ending up in the most preferable scenario in a waste treatment plant for recycling or incineration.
 Unfortunately also a lot of this waste is leaking into the environment on landfills or as plastic soup.